-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, the discretely presented component unit, each major fund, and the aggregate remaining fund information of Town of New Hartford, New York (the "Town") as of and for the year ended December 31, 2019, and the related notes to the financial statements, which collectively comprise the Town's basic financial statements, and have issued our report thereon dated September 16, 2020 (which report contains an adverse opinion on governmental activities due to the omission of capital assets and net pension liability related to its LOSAP).
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, the discretely presented component unit, each major fund, and the aggregate remaining fund information of Town of New Hartford, New York (the "Town") as of and for the year ended December 31, 2020, and the related notes to the financial statements, which collectively comprise the Town's basic financial statements, and have issued our report thereon dated August 19, 2021 (which report contains an adverse opinion on governmental activities due to capital assets and net pension related to its Length of Service Award Program, and an emphasis of matter paragraph regarding the implementation of Governmental Accounting Standards Board ("GASB") Statement No. 84, Fiduciary Activities).